SuhailAhmad1/SuhailAhmad1/README.md

 - 👋 Hi, I’m @SuhailAhmad1
-- 👀 I’m interested in coding and machine learning
+- 👀 I’m a backend engineer with 1 yeaar of experience
-- 🌱 I’m currently learning programming and data science
+- 🌱 I’m also fimilar with ML, linux, HTML, CSS, JS, VUE.Js, Python, SQL, NoSQL, Celery, Kafka, Docker
 - 📫 How to reach me ... suhiinu@gmail.com

 <!---